 - General damages: These will compensate you for the pain, suffering and loss of amenity that you have experienced.

 - Special damages: Special damages are awarded to reimburse the injured person for any expenses they have had as a result of their injuries.
 These could include; mobility equipment expenses, care expenses, home or car adaptation expenses, travel expenses, medical expenses and reimbursement for loss of income.
 Please keep evidence of all the purchases you have made as a result of your accident.

-You can use this personal injury claims calculator to estimate how much compensation you could be owed in general damages (excludes special damages).
-This is an approximate amount.
-When you have your consultation with a legal advisor, we may provide you with an estimate.
+You can use this personal injury claims calculator to estimate how much compensation you could be owed in general damages.
+This is an approximate amount, with compensation brackets taken from the Judicial College Guidelines, materials responsible for training Britain’s judges.
+Alternatively, if you have a consultation with one of our specialist advisors, we can provide you with an estimate.